football player Thiago alcantara snapshot_rating

 • Explainable Context: minutes reliability adjustment, league strength, and context features to align results with real match environments.

-Athlemetrics is not designed to replace expert judgment.
+Athlemetrics Predictor is not designed to replace expert judgment.
 It acts as a standardized middleware layer that addresses two core pain points when raw data is used for decisions: missing context and engineering complexity.

 Analysis view: a unified frame of reference

-The hardest part of football analysis is apple-to-apple comparison.
+The hardest part of football analysis is true apple-to-apple comparison.
 The model removes confounding variables so analysts can focus on ability itself.

 Engineering view: encapsulating complex business logic